-2021/22 saw continued levels of unprecedented operational demand which along with financial pressures required careful and prudent management throughout the year.
-The Variation Statement above shows that the Chief Constable's costs were £1.7m below the revised budget for the year.
+2021/22 saw continued levels of unprecedented operational demand for the Force which along with financial pressures required careful and prudent management throughout the year.
+The Variation Statement above shows that the Chief Constable costs were £1.7m below the revised budget for the year.
 An explanation of the main reasons for the material variances is provided below: